 His work includes interacting with cranberry growers and conducting applied research to providing solutions for current challenges that are being faced by cranberry growers.
 His work focuses on applied research aimed at finding immediate solutions for problems facing the cranberry industry and coming up with practical solutions.

 “I am motivated by helping farmers meet the challenges of a changing world.
-I want to help them with solutions for the impact of climate change in cranberry production and how to maximize production whilst facing stiff completion for limited resources such as labor, agricultural land and water for irrigation.”
+I want to help them with solutions for the impact of climate change in cranberry production and how to maximise production whilst facing stiff competition for limited resources such as labour, agricultural land and water for irrigation.”
 Giverson’s goals for the future are to train more applied agricultural researchers by engaging students and postdoctorals into his research programme.
 “I want to make agricultural research ‘cool’ so that we can attract the next generation of agricultural extension specialists.”

-With an MSc and PhD in Horticultural Science (2010 & 2017) from Stellenbosch University, Giverson started his career in 2017 as postdoctoral research associate at Washington State University (USA) where he was situated until the end of 2018.
+With an MSc and PhD in horticultural science (2010 and 2017) from Stellenbosch University (SU), Giverson started his career in 2017 as postdoctoral research associate at Washington State University (USA) where he was situated until the end of 2018.
 His postdoctoral research centred on the eco-physiological response of apple trees to netting and water stress.
 He says sunburn is a big problem for growers in Washington as well as in South Africa.
-Shade netting is a good option to reduce sunburn because if photo-selective netting is used the light spectrum underneath the netting can be controlled to give more blue or red light.
-The netting also helps with better soil moisture control which is helpful in areas where there is droughts.
+Shade netting is a good option to reduce sunburn because if photo-selective netting is used, the light spectrum underneath the netting can be controlled to give more blue or red light.
+The netting also helps with better soil moisture control, which is helpful in areas where there are droughts.

-He grew up in Zimbabwe in a town called Mutare and did his undergraduate studies at the University of Fort Hare majoring in Agricultural Economics and Plant Production.
-The plant production part included Crop Science and Horticultural Science, which he enjoyed a lot.
+He grew up in Zimbabwe in a town called Mutare and did his undergraduate studies at the University of Fort Hare majoring in agricultural economics and plant production.
+The plant production part included crop science and horticultural science, which he enjoyed a lot.
 By his final year he knew he wanted to study horticultural science at postgraduate level.
-“Stellenbosch University had the reputation of having the best Horticulture Department in South Africa and I decided to apply for my masters and I got accepted.”
+“SU had the reputation of having the best Horticulture Department in South Africa and I decided to apply for my master’s and I got accepted.”